ALICE Experiment

 TPC upgrade

-ALICE is planning an upgrade during the long shutdowns of the LHC in the next years.
-The goal is to record Pb-Pb interactions at a rate of 50 kHz from 2018 on, which is a factor ~100 more than the current data acquisition rate.
-This implies a major upgrade of the TPC, with the replacement of the existing readout chambers (Multiwire Proportional Chambers - MWPC) with the GEM (Gas Electron Multiplier) detectors to substitute the gated read-out with a continuous one.
+The high interaction rates foreseen for Run 3 and Run 4 at the CERN LHC necessiate a major upgradeof the TPC, with the replacement of the existing readout chambers (MWPC) with the GEM (Gas Electron Multiplier) detectors to substitute the gated read-out with a continuous one.
 The ALICE TPC is read-out by 36 IROCs (Inner Read-Out Chambers) and 36 OROCs (Outer Read-Out Chambers) trapezoidal chambers placed on each end-cap, in the inner and outer ring of the detector.

 Pictures of the IROC chamber